TomorrowsCities/tomorrowscities/tomorrowcities/content/articles/data.md

 ## Layers
 The layers supported by tomorrowcities are listed below.
 In this section, we will cover all of them and provide information so that the users are able to generate data compatible to web application.
+Unless otherwise mentioned, all geo-spatial layers have WGS 84 coordinate reference system with EPSG:4326.

 * land use
 * building